-In BancoPosta RFC's case, regulatory risk primarily regards its exposure to potential changes in the regulations governing the weightings assigned to government securities for the purposes of credit risk, counterparty risk, operational risk, interest rate risk and the leverage ratio.
+In BancoPosta RFC's case, regulatory risk primarily regards its exposure to potential changes in the regulations governing the weightings assigned to government securities.
+In fact, the evidence referring to credit risk, counterparty risk and operational risks will disappear following the entry into force on January 1, 2025, of Regulation (EU) 2024/1623 (so-called CRR3).